Loading the galaxy…

 What it feels like

 Big, casual, friendly.
-Saloon-style venues with country DJs, mixed crowds of regulars and walk-ins, and an early-evening lesson before the floor opens up.
-Beginners are welcome by design.
+Saloon-style venues with country DJs and mixed crowds of regulars and walk-ins.
+Some nights open with an early-evening lesson before the floor goes open; others just play music from the moment the doors open.
+Beginners are welcome either way.

 Music & tempo